act-rules/act-rules.github.io/_rules/SC1-1-1-text-alternative.md

 | Testcase | SC1-1-1-text-alternative
 | ID       | SC1-1-1-text-alternative-failed6
 | Error    | Textual alternative is not valid.
-| Info     | The textual alternative is a filename, an URL, a placeholder text or does not contain 2 or more characters that are not white spaaaaaace characters or punctionmarks.
+| Info     | The textual alternative is a filename, an URL, a placeholder text or does not contain 2 or more characters that are not white space characters or punctionmarks.

 ### Step 14: check dimensions (valid text alternative) (F38)